-The report includes risk disclosures consistent with the Actuarial Standards of Practice No. 51 and satisfies all relevant basic disclosure requirements under the Model Disclosure Elements for Actuarial Valuation Reports recommended by the California Actuarial Advisory Panel.
+This report includes the following risk disclosures consistent with the recommendations of Actuarial Standards of Practice No. 51 and No.4 and recommended by the California Actuarial Advisory Panel (CAAP) in the Model Disclosure Elements document.
 Risk disclosures include "Sensitivity Analysis" on the inflation rate and mortality rates.
 As the terminated agencies do not pay contributions to the pool, the basic disclosure requirements related to contributions are not relevant.